Banderi/Antimony/README.md

 ## Usage

 As of now, no available games or applications make use of this engine.
-Plans for future use on various commercially available games are
+Plans for future use on various commercially available games are currently underway.

 ## Current situation